hyangah/vscode-go/README.md

 Welcome!
 Whether you are new to Go or an experienced Go developer, we hope this extension will fit your needs and enhance your development experience.

+### Install the extension

+If you haven't already done so, install and open [Visual Studio Code](https://code.visualstudio.com).
+Navigate to the Extensions pane (Ctrl+Shift+X).
+Search for "Go" and install this extension (the publisher ID is `golang.Go`).

 ### Install Go

 Before you start coding, make sure that you have already installed Go, as explained in the [Go installation guide](https://golang.org/doc/install).

-If you are unsure whether you have installed Go, open the Command Palette in VS Code (Ctrl+Shift+P) and run the [`Go: Locate Configured Go Tools`](docs/commands.md#go-locate-configured-go-tools) command.
-If the `GOROOT` output is empty, you are missing a Go installation.
+If the extension could not find the Go command, the extension will pop up an error message with the link to the official Go download page.
+When the extension successfully locates the Go command, it will show the detected Go command's version at the bottom of the window.

+If the extension fails to locate the installed Go command, please check if your `PATH` (`Path` on some Windows) environment variable is configured correctly.
 For help installing Go, ask a question on the `#newbies` [Gophers Slack] channel.

 ### Set up your environment